aiven/aiven-docs/docs/products/m3db/howto/grafana.md

         name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.

-    -   If you\'re already using Grafana on Aiven, you can integrate your M3DB as a data source for that existing Grafana.
+    -   If you're already using Grafana on Aiven, you can integrate your M3DB as a data source for that existing Grafana.

         :::note